 If you’re buying a self-balancing scooter as a toy then you’ll likely want to keep costs down a little bit.
 There’s plenty of hoverboards available for around $300.
 These won’t last forever, but they will have enough quality to make a great present.
 The only warning I’d give to potential buyer’s is to avoid going below $100.
 The cheapest model self-balancing scooter on the market are usually manufactured poorly.
 This can lead to a lot of disappointment if the product stops working or, in some cases, will be just plain dangerous.
 When you’re buying a hoverboard always look for the UL22772 certificate which shows a product is compliant with US safety regulations.

 Speed and stability

-Some scooters go faster than others.
-If you’re buying for an under 10 you probably want something that is limited below 8mph.
-10Mph might not sound like a lot but falling at that speed hurts, trust me.
+Some self balancing scooters go faster than others.
+If you’re buying for someone under 10 you probably want something that is limited below 8mph.
+10Mph might not sound like a lot but falling at that speed still hurts, trust me.
 More important than speed though, is stability.
 A 6mph scooter can be far more dangerous than a 12mph if the handling isn’t right.
 Some cheaper models won’t calibrate the motors properly which results in a vibrating, in-stable ride.
 Other scooters will have ultra sensitive handling which won’t be conducive to those just starting out.
 On our list we’d recommend the Surfus S-series, the Razor Hovertrax and the T1 series as the best children’s scooter in terms of rider stability.

 Undoubtedly the primary concern for a children’s toys.
 Luckily, since 2016 all hover-boards sold through Amazon have to have a UL22772 certificate.
 That means each product has been put through 159 separate safety checks to ensure the battery systems are safe.
 If possible, it’s better to opt for a US based manufacturer to avoid a faulty model which may have charging problems.